python \\ecnswn12p\ems_shared\pub\datatools\installer.py devIMF Datatools

 tail(df) VIX IndexPX_LAST.D

-You have now successfully downloaded and installed IMF Datatools, understood the available datasets, and downloaded relevant series.
+Now you’ve got IMF Datatools installed, understood the available datasets, and downloaded relevant series.

 Using iData